 Better Self Esteem

 It’s no surprise that exercising can make you look and feel good.
 Just pick up an issue of Men’s Health or Women’s Health, and you’ll see what I mean.

 Actually, that’s not the best example.
 No one can really hold themselves to the standards of celebrities and athletes in photoshopped magazines.

 Exercising can make you feel good about your body in a lot of ways.
 And feeling strong and good about yourself can lead to better self-esteem and more confidence.

 Beyond that, you usually set small goals for yourself – and hopefully, accomplish them, like lifting 5 more pounds or running a mile a few seconds faster.
 Accomplishing goals will make anyone feel good and certainly will boost your self-esteem as well.

 Exercising can also help you build good habits.
 Exercising takes discipline, and this discipline can carry over into other aspects of your life.
 Like work, family, investing in your retirement, and many other things.

-By improving one habit in your life (exercising), you can increase the chances of you improving habits in other aspects of your life as well.
+By improving one habit in your life (exercising), you can increase your improving habits in other aspects of your life.
 Because now you have a playbook on how to make it happen!

 Give You More Energy